abnmy/learning/html/html.md

 ## Block VS Inline

-Block elements (e.g. div) may contain block or inline elements.
+Block elements (e.g. div, h1, p, ul) may contain block or inline elements.
+The content of block-level tags take up the entire width of the container.

-Inlinen elements (e.g. span) may contain inline elements
+Inline elements (e.g. span, a, img, input) may contain inline elements.

+`display` attribute allow to change element type

 ## Whitespaces